elvis-onobo/heroku-laravel-deployment/readme.md

 # Steps to deploy Laravel app to Heroku with ease

+_decided to document this after spending hours between Stackoverflow, Heroku docs and other options.
+  Hope it helps you save time and avoid brain drain_

 After adding and commiting to git
 Make sure you have heroku CLI installed